 - No batteries required

-VERDICT: If you have the money to spend on a top-notch touchless faucet, look no further than the Kohler Sensate.
+VERDICT: If you have the funds to spend on a top-notch touchless faucet, look no further than the Kohler Sensate.

 Touchless Kitchen Faucets: The Complete Buyer's Guide